tareksabbir/Shoihob-backend/README.md

 └──────┬───────────┘
 │
 MongoDB Atlas
 ```

-*Each slice is 100 % unit-testable and swappable.*
+_Each slice is 100% unit-testable and swappable._

 ---

 ## 📂 Directory Layout

 ```
 src/
 ├── app/
 │   ├── module/